vitruv-tools/Vitruv/README.md

 Vitruvius can be installed in Eclipse via the [nightly update site](https://vitruv.tools/updatesite/nightly).
 A wiki page provides [detailed instructions for using or extending Vitruvius or parts of it](https://github.com/vitruv-tools/.github/wiki/Getting-Started).

-## Project Development
+## Framework-internal Dependencies

-Vitruvius is realized as Eclipse plug-ins and depends on the following Eclipse tools:
-- Eclipse Modeling Framework (EMF) _as the modelling environment_
-- Xtend _for code_

-This project depends on the following other Vitruvius projects:
+This project depends on the following other projects from the Vitruvius framework:
 - [Vitruv-Change](https://github.com/vitruv-tools/Vitruv-Change)